School segregation in the United States: Reconstruction era

-Jim Crow Era
+Jim Crow era

-Segregation took de jure form with the passage of Jim Crow laws in the 19th century.
-The Reconstruction Era saw efforts at integration in the South, but these laws were also passed by state legislatures in the South and parts of the lower Midwest and Southwest, segregating Black and White people in all aspects of public life, including attendance of public schools.
-These laws were influenced by the history of slavery and discrimination in the US, and stated that schools should be separated by race and offer equal amenities; however, facilities and services were far from equal.The constitutionality of Jim Crow laws was upheld in the Supreme Court's decision in Plessy v.
-Ferguson (1896), which ruled that separate facilities for Black and White people were permissible provided that the facilities were of equal quality.
-The fact that separate facilities for Black people and other minorities were chronically underfunded and of lesser quality was not successfully challenged in court for decades.
+The Dunning School at Columbia University, provided the intellectual underpinning for Jim Crow era discrimination.
+Segregation continued in de jure form with the passage of Jim Crow laws in the 19th century.
+The Reconstruction era saw efforts at integration in the South, but discriminatory laws were also passed by state legislatures in the South and parts of the lower Midwest and Southwest, segregating public schools.
+These stated that schools should be separated by race and offer equal amenities, but conditions were far from equal.The constitutionality of Jim Crow laws was upheld in the Supreme Court's decision in Plessy v.
+Ferguson (1896), which ruled that separate facilities for black and white people were permissible provided that the facilities were of equal quality.

 New Deal era

-Franklin D. Roosevelt enacted certain housing reforms that focused their benefits on home buying aid to only white Americans.
+Franklin D. Roosevelt enacted housing reforms that focused their benefits on home buying aid to only white Americans.
 These restrictions in loans further separated black and white neighborhoods, which introduced the long term effects of residential segregation projects on schooling.
 The boundaries housing projects were intentionally drawn so that black neighborhoods had less access to education and jobs.
-This depletion of resources led to an increase in average poverty rates which broaden academic achievement gaps.
+This depletion of resources led to an increase in poverty rates which broadened academic achievement gaps.

 The establishment of the NAACP Legal Defense and Educational Fund (LDF) in 1939 serves as the foundation of the efforts and funding to challenge school segregation.
-Charles Hamilton Houston initially ran the LDF, and focused heavily on proving that Black schools were severely unequal to white schools Eventually, the LDF shifted its leadership to Thurgood Marshall, who became the first director of the LDF and was a leader in significant court battles including Brown v.
+Charles Hamilton Houston initially ran the LDF, and focused heavily on proving that black schools were severely unequal to white schools Eventually, the LDF shifted its leadership to Thurgood Marshall, who became the first director of the LDF and was a leader in significant court battles including Brown v.
 Board of Education.

 Civil Rights era

 Plessy v.
-Ferguson was subsequently overturned in 1954, when the Supreme Court ruling in Brown v.
+Ferguson was overturned in 1954, when the Supreme Court ruling in Brown v.
 Board of Education ended de jure segregation in the United States.
-The state of Arkansas would experience some of the first successful school integrations below the Mason-Dixon Line.
+The state of Arkansas would experience some of the first successful school integrations below the Mason–Dixon line.
 In the decade following Brown, the South resisted enforcement of the Court's decision.
 States and school districts did little to reduce segregation, and schools remained almost completely segregated until 1968, after Congressional passage of civil rights legislation.
 In response to pressures to desegregate in the public school system, some white communities started private segregated schools, but rulings in Green v.
 Connally (1971) and Runyon v.
 McCrary (1976) prohibited racial discrimination in private schools and revoked IRS-granted non-profit status of schools in violation.
-Desegregation efforts reached their peak in the late 1960s and early 1970s, a period in which the South transitioned from complete segregation to being the nation's most integrated region.
+Desegregation efforts reached their peak in the late 1960s and early 1970s, when the South transitioned from complete segregation to being the nation's most integrated region.